rmccrear/codex-lv3-may-2025/week6/ASSIGNMENT_CAPSTONE_PROJECT_MOODLE.md

 - Check existing code examples from mini-projects
 - Use online documentation resources
 - Test incrementally - don't wait until the end

----

-## Frequently Asked Questions

-**Q: Can I work with a partner?**
-A: Yes, working in pairs or small groups is encouraged.
-Coordinate your planning first.

-**Q: Do I need to complete all bonus features?**
-A: No, bonus features (Login, Charts) are optional but give you extra credit.

-**Q: Can I use my own dataset instead of Code.org?**
-A: Yes, but you must have approval and it must have 50+ records with multiple columns.

-**Q: What if I can't deploy successfully?**
-A: Still submit your repository link and explain the deployment issue in your submission.

-**Q: How detailed should my README be?**
-A: Include enough information that someone could clone and run your project.

----

-*This document was created with AI assistance using Claude Sonnet 4.5 for curriculum development.*